vectordotdev/vector/docs/usage/configuration/sinks/aws_s3.md

 [`v0.6`][url.roadmap] which will allows for very fast and efficient querying on S3.

+### Timeouts

+To ensure the pipeline does not halt when a service fails to respond Vector will abort requests after `30 seconds`.
+This can be adjsuted with the `request_timeout_secs` option.

+It is highly recommended that you do not lower value below the service's internal timeout, as this could create orphaned requests, pile on retries, and result in deuplicate data downstream.

 ## Troubleshooting

 The best place to start with troubleshooting is to check the